EverAlfonzo/gestor_libros/README.md

 # Book & Author Manager

 A Django REST API for managing books and authors.
+This application provides a robust backend for managing a library catalog with detailed information about books and their authors.

 ## Features

-- CRUD operations for books and authors
+- CRUD operations for books and authors with comprehensive data models
-- Many-to-many relationship between books and authors
+- Many-to-many relationship between books and authors enabling flexible associations
-- API endpoints with Django REST Framework
+- RESTful API endpoints built with Django REST Framework
-- PostgreSQL database support
+- PostgreSQL database for reliable data storage
+- Production-ready Docker configuration
+- API documentation with Swagger UI
+- Automated testing setup with pytest
+- Static file handling with whitenoise
-- Dockerized for easy deployment
+- Production deployment with gunicorn
+- Sample data fixtures included

 ## Project Structure
 ```